augustposch/seattle/README.md

 # seattle
-Transit ridership prediction on the Seattle light rail.

-I am keeping this repository private, because the data was granted to me through a public records request.
+Transit crowdedness prediction on the Seattle light rail.
+I seek to understand patterns in when the vehicles are crowded, and develop a predictive model that uses past observations to predict how crowded a vehicle of interest will be 30 minutes from now.

-**Please explore different sections of the project by reading the individual notebooks in the /notebooks folder.**
+Please explore different sections of the project by reading the individual notebooks in the /notebooks folder.
+This repository is private, because the data was granted to me through a public records request.

 ## The basics of our dataset

-This dataset is... *describe more here*
+This dataset has observations of the number of passengers in a Seattle light rail vahicle for each time a train departs a station.
+For each observation, we have the exact date and time, as well as the station and the direction of travel.

 1. To get familiar with the dataset, let's look at **which days and times we have observations**: